Speak From Your Gut

 Breathing down into your belly helps you draw a deeper connection to your "gut instinct."
 Did you know that the gut contains 100 million neurons, and has been called a "second brain" by researchers?
 It contains a complex network of neurons, neurotransmitters, and proteins that respond to stress and pleasure, much like the brain in your skull.
 It is the only part of the peripheral nervous system that can elect not to do the bidding of the brain or spinal cord.
 Your gut literally has a mind of its own.

-Maybe that's why people who suffer from terrible anxiety or stress sometimes develop ulcers and other digestive problems.
+Perhaps that's why people who suffer from severe anxiety or stress sometimes develop ulcers and other digestive problems.
 Maybe they're not "listening to their gut" as much as they should.

 So, you really should speak from the gut.
 You'll sound better, and chances are you'll feel better, as well.